How To Measure

 Please check that you have a minimum recess depth of 60 mm on your windows.
 If you have obstructions, check the depth is 60 mm from the obstruction out to the edge of your window recess.

-The following measurement will base on the Recess L frame (Inside), if you have any questions, please do not hesitate to contact our shutter expert.
-When you complete the measurement, don’t forget the frame option, 4 sides or 3sides.
+The following measurements are based on a Recess L Frame (inside fit), if you have any questions, please do not hesitate to contact our shutter expert.
+When completing your order, don’t forget to select your frame option (4 sides or 3 sides).

 4.2 Check your Corner